codedx/srm-docker/README.md

 Before upgrading to the latest Code Dx version you may wish to create a backup of your Code Dx Docker Compose environment.
 This can be done with the included `backup` script in your `codedx-docker/scripts` folder.
 Make sure you have PowerShell Core installed, if not, downloads can be found [here](https://github.com/PowerShell/PowerShell#get-powershell).

+When running the included scripts and other PowerShell specific commands, make sure you're either in a PowerShell Core terminal environment or the command begins with `pwsh` so it's run by PowerShell Core.

 While in the root of the `codedx-docker` folder, stop your containers with the following command before creating the backup to avoid storing incomplete data

 ```powershell